Tilana/tilana.github.io/_posts/2019-11-14-semantic-search.markdown

 Semantic search is a tool to search not only for a specific keyword, but also for associated words and similar concepts.

-For example whehttps://fasttext.cc/docs/en/unsupervised-tutorial.htmln searching for *hate speech* phrases with similar concepts, such as *offensive, inflammatory speech, insulting terms, defamation, etc.* appear in the search results.
+For example when searching for *hate speech* phrases with similar concepts, such as *offensive, inflammatory speech, insulting terms, defamation, etc.* appear in the search results.

 The demo below show the integration of semantic search into [Uwazi](https://github.com/huridocs/uwazi/):